 In return, Sweetland’s peer consultants, many of whom have futures in secondary education, will receive valuable opportunities to mentor young people in writing and literacy that will augment their skills as full-service classroom teachers.
 We also hope that being able to teach about peer tutoring to a willing, engaged audience will assist Sweetland consultants improve their own tutoring.
 Many of these pre-service teachers may open writing centers when they find their full-time homes, as an increasing number of high schools begin writing centers every year.

-The Skyline-Sweetland Partnership was featured at the International Writing Center Association (IWCA) Conference in Pittsburgh, Pennsylvania in 2015.
+The Skyline-Sweetland Partnership was featured at the International Writing Center Association (IWCA) Conference in Pittsburgh, Pennsylvania in 2015 and in Advocating, Building, and Collaborating: A Toolkit to Sustain Secondary School Writing Centers, a toolkit published by the Secondary School Writing Centers Association, in 2018.

 Check out recaps from some of our favorite workshops: